typst/typst/docs/guides/tables.md

 )
 ```

-Here, we have passed our list of column lengths as an [array]($array), enclosed
+Here, we have passed our list of column lengths as an [array], enclosed in round
-in round parentheses, with its elements seperated by commas.
-The first two
+parentheses, with its elements separated by commas.
+The first two columns are
-columns are automatically sized, so that they take on the size of their
+automatically sized, so that they take on the size of their content and the
-content and the third column is sized as `1fr` so that it fills up the
+third column is sized as `1fr` so that it fills up the remainder of the space on
-remainder of the space on the page.
-If you wanted to instead change the second
+the page.
+If you wanted to instead change the second column to be a bit more
-column to be a bit more spacious, you could replace its entry in the `columns`
+spacious, you could replace its entry in the `columns` array with a value like
-array with a value like `6em`.
+`6em`.

 ## How to adjust the lines in a table? { #strokes }
 By default, Typst adds strokes between each row and column of a table.
 You can
 adjust these strokes in a variety of ways.
 Which one is the most practical
 depends on the modification you want to make and your intent: